Safeguarding Child Victims of Trafficking Across England

 Child trafficking is a form of Modern Slavery.
-AFRUCA is recognised as a leading organisation working with victims of trafficking in the UK and is the only organisation to provide specialist support exclusively for victims of African descent.
-We work with young Africans aged 12-25 who have been victims of child trafficking, and have supported over 300 children and young people in the past six years.
+AFRUCA is recognised as a leading organisation working with victims of trafficking in the UK and is the only organisation to provide specialist support exclusively for victims of BME descent.
+We work with young Africans aged 12-25 who have been victims of child trafficking, and have supported over 500 children and young people since our inception.
 With our specialist knowledge and experience in the area of child trafficking, and links with African communities countrywide, we fill a vital gap in services.
-We understand key cultural issues, such as witchcraft and juju, and are regularly involved in providing awareness sessions and trainings to educate key stakeholders and communities on this horrific crime.
-We work holistically, from individual support to input into national policies, to prevent the trafficking of children and young people into the UK, protect their rights when here and promote their wellbeing moving forward.
+We understand key cultural issues that are drivers of modern slavery, and regularly provide awareness sessions and trainings to educate key stakeholders and communities on this horrific crime.
+We work holistically, from individual support to input into national policies, to prevent the trafficking and slavery of children and young people into the UK, protect their rights when here and promote their wellbeing moving forward.

 WHAT WE DO

-- A dedicated Victim Support Worker provides emotional and practical support, and assists in navigating the legal and social service systems.
-They also provide a referral service aimed at helping clients access legal advice, health, education, housing, social care services and welfare benefits.
+- Dedicated Victim Support Workers provide emotional and practical support, and assist in navigating the legal and social service systems.
+They also provide a referral and signposting service aimed at helping clients access legal advice, health, education, housing, social care services and welfare benefits.

 - Regular opportunities for young people to come together and provide peer support, such as our Survivors Forum and Summer Residential Programme, which give young people an opportunity to socialise, learn new skills and work together to improve their self-esteem, confidence and skills.

-- Provide therapeutic services through our dedicated psychotherapists in London and Manchester, who provides one-to-one sessions to young people.
+- Provide therapeutic services through our dedicated psychotherapists in London and Manchester, who provide one-to-one sessions to young people.
 We provide young people with a safe place to work towards resilience and empowerment.

 - Advocate on behalf of young victims for improved access to services and quality protection to prevent re-trafficking or further denial of rights.
 We work closely with crime prevention agencies, social services and legal experts in the investigation of cases, often acting as an expert witness in immigration and criminal cases.